Oracle’s Container Engine for Kubernetes to offer managed virtual nodes

 In addition to service-level agreements (SLAs) for nodes, Oracle said it will provide “financially backed SLAs” for uptime and availability for the Kubernetes API server.

-Additional new features of OKE include a Lifecycle Management service along with the ability to identify workloads.
+Additional new OKE features include a Lifecycle Management service along with the ability to identify workloads.

 Add-ons to the management service include essential software deployed on the cluster such as CoreDNS and kube proxy, and optional software operators such as Kubernetes dashboard, Oracle Database, and Oracle WebLogic among others.